Learning space: History

 Over time different methods of instruction have led to different types of learning spaces.
 Direct instruction is perhaps civilization's oldest method of formal, structured education and continues to be a dominant form throughout the world.
 In its essence it involves the transfer of information from one who possesses more knowledge to one who has less knowledge, either in general or in relation to a particular subject or idea.
 This method is commonly used in traditional classrooms.
 The Socratic method was developed over two millennia ago in response to direct instruction in the scholae of Ancient Greece.
 Its dialectic, questioning form continues to be an important form of learning in western schools of law.
 This method is commonly used in seminar rooms and smaller lecture halls.
 Hands-on learning, a form of active and experiential learning, predates language and the ability to convey knowledge by means other than demonstration, and has been shown to be one of the more effective means of learning and over the past two decades has been given an increasingly important role in education.
-This method is used in outdoor learning spaces, specialty labs, studios, vocational shops, makerspaces, and in physical education facilities.
+This method is used in outdoor learning spaces, specialty labs, studios, vocational shops, maker spaces, and in physical education facilities.